fardil-b/Customer_Segmentation_Arvato/README.md

 ## Methods Used <a name="method"></a>
 - Exploratory data analysis to understand the dataset
-- Feature selection and elimination using Correlation,  and Chi-Square statistical tests
+- Feature selection and elimination using Correlation
 - Use PCA for dimensionality reduction and Kmeans Unsuperised ML Technique for Clustering
 - Using varoius Machine Learning model for prediction